 Children with disabilities

-Children professionally diagnosed with a disability and have a current Individualized Education Plan (IEP) are given preference.
-To find out more information on how to have your child diagnosed, contact us.
+Children who have been professionally diagnosed with a disability and have a current Individualized Education Plan (IEP) or a current Individualized Family Service Plan (IFSP) are given preference.
+To find out more information on how to have your child evaluated, contact us.

 All Head Start children returning for a second year must have income re-verified.
 Returning students for Head Start and Early Head Start automatically are income eligible for 2 years.
 An Early Head Start child returning remains eligible up to age three (3).
 Once the child turns three (3), the family will transition to Head Start Program.
 The family’s income must be re-verified and must re-apply for Head Start Program.